danger/danger-js/docs/guides/the_dangerfile.html.md

 export DANGER_GITHUB_API_TOKEN='xxxxxxxxxx'
 ```

-Then the danger CLI will use these authenticated api calls.
+Then the danger CLI will use these authenticated API calls.

 #### Using `danger pr`